 Hello and welcome to Accessible Web!
 Today, we’re going to be taking a look at our badge- what exactly is the badge and how to get the most out of it.

-If you’ve chosen to subscribe to Console with a Basic or DIY level subscription, this will be how the contents of your badge appear.
+If you’ve chosen to subscribe to RAMP with a Basic or DIY level subscription, this will be how the contents of your badge appear.

-If you’ve chosen to subscribe to Console with an Advanced or Premium level subscription, this will be how the contents of your badge appear.
+If you’ve chosen to subscribe to RAMP with an Advanced or Premium level subscription, this will be how the contents of your badge appear.

 The accessibility policy shows your customers that web accessibility is important to your organization.
 You can use our default accessibility policy, or create a custom policy.
 If you’d like to create a custom policy, you might find our policy generator helpful.